Exclusion Rules

 Q: I selected "Donor email address" as my field, "is" as my operator, and "Do not email" as my action.
 Why am I seeing a help message?

-That's because 360MatchPro has a detailed Email Blocklist feature that blocks donors from emails based on their email addresses.
+That's because the matching module has a detailed Email Blocklist feature that blocks donors from emails based on their email addresses.
 It's best to manage email-based exclusions in the Blocklist instead of here, in the Exclusion Rules, because the Blocklist has lots of features designed specifically for this use case.
 Learn more about the Blocklist and how to add donors by email address here.
-If, after reading through the information about the Blocklist, you determine that your use case is not covered, the exclusion rules could be the best path forward for you.
-Discuss your options with your Client Success Specialist at Double the Donation for best practices and advice.